 Since the financial sector is at the heart of any economy, the accountancy profession has always been heavily regulated.
 As a result, there was little room—or incentive—for businesses in the industry to innovate.

 However, in the last decade or so, increased demand for better services and advances in technology sparked a transformation in the industry.
 Accounting firms that opted for modernization are reaping huge benefits today.

 So, what does it mean to be a modern accounting firm in 2020?

 Technology is always evolving, and automation is a constant process, especially when it comes to compliance.
 It frees your accountant from having to do manual, repetitive tasks and lets them focus on areas of growth and strategy.

 Digital tools now have advanced capabilities that carry out most tasks, from auto-populating tax returns to automatically filling out paperwork for an audit.
-The shift of responsibility can be overwhelming and scary for some people, but in the long run, it’s beneficial for the employees, and the firm.
+The shift of responsibility can be overwhelming and scary for some people, but it’s beneficial for the employees and the firm in the long run.

 Taking away the need to perform compliance tasks manually reduces the chances of manual errors and leads to faster task completion, allowing you to build client confidence.
 Secondly, your employees will be far less likely to experience burnout.

 However, to take complete advantage of these benefits, you need to get employees on board.
 This is only possible if you have a culture of openness about growth and automation.

 However, this shouldn’t be a problem these days.
 Management actions, strategic priorities, and key performance indicators are geared toward innovation and growth in most firms.

 Modern firms are also increasingly focused on providing enhanced digital client experience.
 These firms have a growth mindset and are continually improving and coming up with innovations to delight customers.